 How to Stay on Track

 There are many apps that alert you when you’ve overspent your money or help you plan out your budget.
-Join MoneyLion’s Core Membership — it’s a great way to keep track of your finances.
-The membership goes beyond simply having a zero-fee checking account and debit card — it gives you the tools you need to ensure financial success without adding overdraft fees, a minimum balance, or maintenance fees.
+Get MoneyLion’s app — it’s a great way to keep track of your finances.
+It gives you the tools you need to ensure financial success.

 - 0% APR instant cash advance

 Let’s say an emergency comes up and you’re short on rent.
 A MoneyLion membership allows you to advance up to $50 so you can pay your bill at 0% APR, this can cover your groceries or extra transportation fees for the week.
 Another perk of membership is that you’ll earn points for simple things, like everyday spending.
-Once you receive 2,500 points, MoneyLion will reward you with a $25 gift card to your choice of places like Amazon, Walmart, and AMC theatres.
+Once you receive 2,500 points, MoneyLion will reward you with a $25 into your investment account.

 It’s also a good idea to invest in addition to saving money.
 Investing is a good way to help build long-term wealth.
 MoneyLion can help you by creating a personalized portfolio and managing your accounts for you.
 You can add funds as you please, no matter how much or how little.